JoshuaWierenga/cosmopolitan/README.md

 [![build](https://github.com/jart/cosmopolitan/actions/workflows/build.yml/badge.svg)](https://github.com/jart/cosmopolitan/actions/workflows/build.yml)
 # Cosmopolitan (Build on Windows)

 **This is an (unsupported) fork that makes it possible to build Cosmopolitan natively on a Windows system.**
+Based on a [previous attempt](https://github.com/mattx433/cosmopolitan/tree/build-on-windows) with the goal of having less changes and having it be easier to apply to future builds of Cosmopolitan.

 ## Build instructions
 Note that you should be using the Command Prompt (`cmd.exe`) and not Windows PowerShell.